-Figure 3 - Functional imaging and connectivity of sexually dimorphic cells.
+Figure 3: Functional imaging and connectivity of sexually dimorphic cells

 A. Two-photon imaging of fruitless expressing neurons.
-Three stimuli (Pulse, sine,White noise) were repeated 6 times per fly.
-Responding ROIs were detected and sorted as in 39., B. Dsx neurons in the female brain in FlyWire (top) and using light microscopy (dsx-Gal4; adapted from 25)., C. The doublesex pC1 and pCd1 neurons are indirectly, reciprocally connected. pC1 neurons control female receptivity 30,41, and some pC1 cells respond so male pulse song. pCd1 neurons respond to the sex pheromone cVA 30.
+Three stimuli (pulse, sine, white noise) were repeated 6 times per fly.
+Responding ROIs were detected and sorted as in 39; B. Dsx neurons in the female brain in FlyWire (top) and using light microscopy (dsx-Gal4; adapted from 25); C. The doublesex pC1 and pCd1 neurons are indirectly, reciprocally connected. pC1 neurons control female receptivity 30,41, and some pC1 cells respond to male pulse song. pCd1 neurons respond to the sex pheromone cVA 30.
 Individual pC1a and pCd1 from FlyWire are shown (1 per hemisphere).